umsi/Online-Study-Game/README.md

 where `<environment_name>` is the name of the EB environment.
 If no `<environment_name>` is supplied, the deployment will default to an environment called `Online-Study-Game`.
 It's intended that the default environment name be used for the production application.

 If you need to create an environment, use the `eb create` command, documented [here](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.environments.html).

+## Production deployment

+The production application will automatically when new commits are merged and pushed to the `master` branch of the `umsi/Online-Study-Game` repository.

 ## Admin panel